LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 ## 10.2.0 Operands

 Intermediate language instructions are usually three-operand expressions, usually with one operand being assigned to and the other two operands being the inputs.
-For example an ADD instruction has a target and two inputs that are added together.
+For example an addition instruction has a target and two inputs that are added together.

 This isn't always the case, with some instructions such as a  parameter specification or gosub instruction only having one operand which isn't the target, and other  instructions having a label instead of the target.
-However, in general instructions are saved as if they are an opcode with three operands.
+However, in general instructions are streamed as if they are an opcode with three operands.

-Operands must be handled specially for the optimizer, for example an operand which refers to a variable 'i' directly must be exactly the same object as any other operand referring to that same variable (although if there are multiple variables 'i' in the same procedure each can be a unique address).
+Operands must be handled specially for the optimizer, for example an operand which refers to a variable 'i' directly must be exactly the same object as any other operand referring to that same variable (although if there are multiple variables 'i' in the same procedure each is a unique object).

 Therefore operands are gathered from the instruction stream first and then each unique instance is streamed out.
 The instance index is used later when streaming instructions.
 This is called streaming the IMODE list in the code.